ccie16798/subnettools/README.md

 - %U  : upper subnet of %I (lower subnet of 10.1.3.0/24 is 10.1.2.0/24)
 - %L  : lower subnet
 - %P  : prefix/mask
-%I, %N, %B and %G MAY be followed by a IPv6 compression level (0, 1, 2, 3)
+%I, %N, %B and %G MAY be followed by a IPv6 address compression level (0, 1, 2, 3)

 - compression level 0 : No compression
 - compression level 1 : remove leading 0